Nirk333/PromptForge/README.md

-# PromptForge
+# queryve

 **A prompt-as-a-service micro-AI platform.**

-PromptForge provides a simple API and tooling to manage, version, and serve AI prompts as a micro-service for your applications.
+queryve provides a simple API and tooling to manage, version, and serve AI prompts as a micro-service for your applications.

 ## Repository Structure